401k Retirement Distribution Rules and Options

 by Gary Foreman

-According to most estimates, between 8,000 and 10,000 people reach retirement age each day.
-And with more than 51 million 401k accounts in existence, you can bet that many of the new retirees will be wondering how to access the money they’ve saved during their working years.
+According to most estimates, between 8,000 and 10,000 people reach retirement age daily.
+You can bet that many of the new retirees will be wondering how to access the money they’ve saved during their working years.

 Most of those rules won’t be a problem.
 They may limit how often you withdraw or set minimum amounts you can take out.
 It’s also possible that some things that are allowed by law won’t be available in your plan.